kedro-org/kedro/docs/source/logging/logging.md

 +  handlers: [console]
 ```

-## Rich logging in a dumb terminal
+## How to enable rich logging in a dumb terminal

 Rich [detects whether your terminal is capable](https://rich.readthedocs.io/en/stable/console.html#terminal-detection) of displaying richly formatted messages.
 If your terminal is "dumb" then formatting is automatically stripped out so that the logs are just plain text.
 This is likely to happen if you perform `kedro run` on CI (e.g. GitHub Actions or CircleCI).